ladybug-tools/dragonfly-legacy/README.md

 [Mostapha Roudsari](https://github.com/mostapharoudsari)

-So many thanks to the Urban Microclimate Group at MIT, the IPCC and the LANDSAT, ASTER, SRTM and GPM projects at NASA!
+So many thanks to the [Urban Microclimate Group at MIT][http://urbanmicroclimate.scripts.mit.edu/index.php] and the [Urban Weather Gnerator Project][https://github.com/hansukyang/UWG_Matlab].

+Special thanks is also due to the IPCC and the LANDSAT, ASTER, SRTM and GPM projects at NASA!